lantelyes/uploadr/README.md

 ## Usage Notes:
 ### Platform Compatability
-This has tested on the following platforms
+This has been tested on the following platforms
 * Mac OSX 10.12 64-bit running python 2.7

 ### Authentication
 The default login information is:
 ```
 Username: atrium